 Applicants selected to interview will be contacted by the admissions office.
-Each applicant will participate in two one-on-one interviews via Zoom.
-Prior to your interviews you will be required to review the instructions sent to you from the admissions office and view a welcome video from the Dean.
-This video will provide valuable insight to the vision and mission of the UCF College of Medicine M.D. program.
+Each applicant will participate in two, one-on-one interviews via Zoom.
+Prior to your interviews you will be required to review the instructions sent to you from the admissions office.